joyser/Open-Interest/README.md

 Script uses a proxy server to get around Cross Origin Request blocking policy.

+Setup:

-Download file and run in chrome
+1) Download index.html file

-chrome.exe -–allow-file-access-from-files
+2) Close all windows and instances of chrome

+3) Open chrome using the following command in the run  (windows + r): chrome.exe -–allow-file-access-from-files

+4) Open index.html in chrome, and add add a pair so the URL looks like this: index.html?pair=EOS-USD-190628